nicolet5/DiffCapAnalyzer/README.md

 Additionally, there is a DASH based visualization app that can be used as the user interface.
 Users can upload raw cycling data, either collected via a MACCOR or an Arbin cycler.
 The app will then process the data and add a few files to the database: the raw data, the cleaned data, and the peak descriptors for every cycle.
 The app also allows users to scroll through cycles and better understand the differential capacity curves.
 Additionally, there is a section to evaluate the fit of the gaussian baseline, and tailor the peak finding process.
 The user can also download the peak descriptors using the "Download CSV" file button in the app.

 Additionally, some machine learning was done to classify between two different cathode chemistries, LiCoO2 and LiFePO4.
-Data sets for these chemistries were obtained from the CALCE website(https://web.calce.umd.edu/batteries/data.htm).
+Data sets for these chemistries were obtained from the [CALCE website](https://web.calce.umd.edu/batteries/data.htm).
 Once this data was cleaned and labelled, a 20-80 test-train split was done and a support vector classifier was utilized, with a final test set accuracy of 77%.

 ### Software Dependencies
 - Python3